top of page

 If you are interested in the history of Crich and its surrounding area, please come and join us.

-An Illustrated talk by
+An Ilustrated talk by Brian Stone.

 A copy of the Partnership's Constitution can found by clicking this link (in Word format)